nryan7118/DogGo/README.md

 The project is organized into appropriate folders (Views, Models, Networking, etc.).
 SwiftLint is integrated for code style, and the project includes unit tests with at least 50% code coverage.
 All tests pass successfully.

 Additional Features

-The app includes a custom app icon, onboarding screen, custom display name, at least one SwiftUI animation, and fully styled text properties.
+Custom app icon
+Onboarding screen
+Custom display name
+SwiftUI animation
+Fully styled text properties
 Planned Screens and Elements

 Splash Screen: The initial screen showing the DogGO logo.